 The NDT can provide output to the MnS consumer, the output including values on PMs and KPIs of all the objects that have been modelled by the NDT instance.
 These include the values indicating the impact of the Network failure which included the expected risks.

 Introduce a data type and an attribute on the NDT to represent the output of the NDT instance.
 This may be called nDTOutput and will contain attributes similar to those of existining network objects like cells

+Introduce a data type and an attribute on the NDT to represent the evaluation of the injected fault.
+This may be called nDTFaultSignature and will contain information about the impacts of the fault.

 Note: the specific characteristics of reports for Network failure and risk prediction can be added as an attribute of the nDTOutput